PySimpleGUI/PySimpleGUI/readme.md

 This User's Manual (also the project's readme) is one ***vital*** part of the PySimpleGUI programming environment.
 The best place to read it is at http://www.PySimpleGUI.org

 If you are a professional or skilled in how to develop software, then you understand the role of documentation in the world of technology development.
-You can skip this bit.... look for the bold "**GO TO HERE**" below.

-RTFM is not a new acronym.
-It stretches back to 1979, the dawn of the computer-era and in particular the microprocessor.
-The point is that this is not a new problem.
-It's a very old problem.

-Bluntness is required here as the subtle approach has not worked in the past:
+Use it, please.

 ***It WILL be required, at times, for you to read or search this document in order to be successful.***

-Re-read that statement.
-This **will** be a serious problem for you if you're the type of person that finds it "quicker and easier to post on StackOverflow rather than reading documentation".

-If you have not yet matured to the point you are able to understand this skill or choose to not follow it, then please save ***everyone*** the pain of doing **for you** what you, as a developer, software engineer, or wanna be coder, must do on your own.
-It's a vital skill for you to learn.

-Want to be a "real engineer"?
-Then follow "real engineering practices" such as "reading".
-You are learning a NEW GUI package.
-You've not seen anything like it.
-Don't be so arrogant as to believe you will never need to read documentation.

-UGH, why does this need to be said?

-***GO TO HERE*** if instructed above.

-I apologize to the other 95% of you that this..... pathetic.... reminder needs to be added, but sadly there's a need for it.
+Using Stack Overflow and other sites to post your questions has resulted in advice given by a lot of users that have never looked at the package and are sometimes just flat bad advice.
+When possible, post an Issue on this GitHub.
+Definitely go through the Issue checklist.
+Take a look through the docs, again.

 There are 5 resources that work together to provide to you the fastest path to success.
 They are: